Pricing

 Use data as a feedback loop

 Your payment data contains insights that can help you improve.
-Here are the metrics that deserve close attention:
+The metrics that deserve close attention:

 • Conversion rates: slice by project, provider, customer type, region, CVV/3DS status — it reveals when, where, and why users drop off.